BYUCS452F2019/campaign-chronographer/README.md

-# Campaign Keeper
+# Campaign Chronographer

-A collaborative RPG campaign wiki with variable document permissions
+A system for keeping time in fantasy calendars

 ## Project Description